 Course Title: Fundamentals of Plant Biology Credits:

-To learn fundamentals of plant organization their functions, metabolism organ structure their functions and development
+Students will learn fundamentals of plant organization their functions, metabolism organ structure their functions and development.
+Also about preparation of culture medium for plant tissue culture and how to grow disease free plant by tissue culture technique.